bthorne93/starter-hugo-academic/content/home/experience.md

         * Developing a Bayesian pipeline in Julia for the analysis of CMB data.
         * Building a variational autoencoder model of Galactic foreground emission as a form of novel foreground simulation.

-  - title: Visiting Doctoral Researcher
+  - title: Visiting Doctoral Researcher, Astrophysics
     company: Princeton University
     company_url: ''
     company_logo: princeton